 - In ‘Device Manager’ click the ‘>’ arrow next to ‘Display adapters’

-Again, a very simple task.
-However, worth mentioning is that some people may experience 2 options under the ‘display adapter’ drop down tab and this is nothing to be worried about.
-If this is the case then your PC has both integrated graphics and a dedicated stand alone graphics card.
-Not a bad thing.
+Again, a straightforward task.
+However, it is worth mentioning that some people may experience two options under the ‘Display Adapter’ drop-down tab, and this is nothing to be worried about.
+If this is the case, then your PC has both integrated graphics and a dedicated stand-alone graphics card — not a bad thing.

-The one you are looking for though is the dedicated graphics card which will be the more powerful of the 2, and the one your computer uses to process graphics.
-This will usually be the 2nd of the 2 options.
+The one you are looking for, though, is the dedicated graphics card, which will be the more powerful of the two, and the one your computer uses to process graphics.
+This will usually be the 2nd of the two options.

-If you’re PC is running an Intel CPU then you will likely have integrated graphics and is usually ‘Intel HD graphics 400’.
-All this means is, along with your actual GPU, your CPU has its own built in graphics unit.
-This will always be less powerful that your standalone GPU.
+If your PC is running an Intel CPU, then you will likely have integrated graphics and is usually ‘Intel HD graphics 400’.
+All this means is that along with your actual GPU, your CPU has its own built-in graphics unit.
+This will always be less powerful than your standalone GPU.

 Now we’re getting into slightly more difficult ground, still very achievable, only a little more refined in terms of what you’re looking for and how to get there.

-If you have a PC then the simplest and easier way to check will be to open your computer and look at the motherboard itself where it will have both the brand and model number.
+If you have a PC, then the simplest and most straightforward way to check will be to open your computer and look at the motherboard itself, where it will have both the brand and model number.
 Easy.

-Unless you have an obscure motherboard, you’re going to come across either ASUS, Gigabyte or MSI, which is the brand name, this is usually followed by a series of numbers and letters which is the model number for your MB.
-If you are looking to upgrade or sell your PC then this is as much info as your going to need regarding it.
+Unless you have an obscure motherboard, you’re going to come across either ASUS, Gigabyte, or MSI, which is the brand name.
+This is usually followed by a series of numbers and letters, which is the model number for your motherboard.
+If you are looking to upgrade or sell your PC, then this is as much info as your going to need regarding it.

-However if you are unfamiliar with the popular motherboard brands and don’t quite understand the numbers and letters which specify the chipset you might find it easier following this 2nd route.
+However, if you are unfamiliar with the popular motherboard brands and don’t quite understand the numbers and letters which specify the chipset, you might find it easier following this second route.

-To find what Motherboard your computer has simply do the following:
+To find what Motherboard your computer has, do the following:

 - In the windows search tab, type ‘System Information’ and press enter

-Unfortunately for some the information you find in these tabs is going to seem a little foreign.
-To put it simply, the Baseboard manufacturer is the brand of the motherboard.
-The Baseboard model should show the model number (chipset number) which is useful for knowing whether you can upgrade certain hardware or not.
-Worth noting, on older MB’s this section may say ‘not available’ and if that is the case you will have to physically look on the MB itself.
-Finally, the Baseboard Name is just how the MB shows up on your system.
+Unfortunately for some, the information you find in these tabs is going to seem a little foreign.
+To put it simply, the Baseboard Manufacturer is the brand of the motherboard.
+The Baseboard Model should show the model number (chipset number), which is useful for knowing whether you can upgrade specific hardware or not.
+It is worth noting that on older motherboards, this section may say ‘not available,’ and if that is the case, you will have to physically look on the motherboard itself.
+Finally, the Baseboard Name is just how the motherboard shows up on your system.
 Not massively important.

-If you thought the difficulty of each task was increasing with easy section then you would be very wrong.
+If you thought the difficulty of each task was increasing with each section, then you would be very wrong.
 Checking the RAM is as easy as checking the CPU, and is on the exact same screen.

 Checking your hard drive is probably the easiest thing to find as far as specs go.
-Most will already know how to do this but for people who don’t here’s a really simple method to find how much space you have left.
+Most will already know how to do this, but for people who don’t, here’s a really simple method to see how much space you have left.

-- Simple open a folder and click the ‘This PC’ tab on the left hand side
+- Open a folder and click the ‘This PC’ tab on the left-hand side

 - Navigate to the ‘Local Disk (C:)’ where it should say how much space your storage has plus what is free

-It’s as simple as that really, if you go into properties you will see a chart which shows total space and free space.
-It will also give you an exact figure for how many bytes your storage has, but it’s basically the same as what you see underneath ‘Local Disk (C:)’.
+It’s as simple as that really.
+If you go into ‘Properties’ you will see a chart which shows total space and free space.
+It will also give you an exact figure for how many bytes your storage has, but it’s the same as what you see underneath ‘Local Disk (C:).’

-If you want to find out whether or not you HD is SSD or not you can simply open up your disk defragment and optimize drive tool.
-Underneath Media type it will tell you whether it is Solid State Drive or not.
-SSD is the better of the 2 if you were wondering!
+If you want to find out whether or not you HD is SSD or not, you can simply open up your disk defragment and optimize drive tool.
+Underneath Media type, it will tell you whether it is Solid State Drive or not.
+SSD would be the better of the two if you were wondering!

-If this sounds like a little too much work however why not check out our articles on best PC builds and our guide to building a PC.
-We have a whole list of fantastic builds which takes away the stress and thought of doing your own independent research.
+If this sounds like a little too much work, why not check out our articles on the best PC builds and our guide to building a PC.
+We have a whole list of fantastic builds that take away the stress and thought of doing your own independent research.